Conflicts of Interest in Research/Sponsored Programs

 In the event that a portion of any NYIT PHS-Funded Research is carried out by a subrecipient, then the agreement between NYIT and the subrecipient institution must include the following provisions:

-- The subrecipient Investigators must comply with this policy or the subrecipient must certify that its own research conflicts policy complies with all legal requirements.
+- The subrecipient Investigators and Key Personnel must comply with this policy or the subrecipient must certify that its own research conflicts policy complies with all legal requirements.

-- The subrecipient Investigators must report any Significant Financial Interests to NYIT so that NYIT may make any required disclosures and reports.
+- The subrecipient Investigators and Key Personnel must report any Significant Financial Interests to NYIT so that NYIT may make any required disclosures and reports.